ynotzort/2025-04-mle-workshop/README.md

 - in the test folder create a file `test_train.py`
 - in the folders `duration_prediction` and `tests` create empty files named `__init__.py`
 - run `uv run pytest`

+- you can also run the tests via `make tests` thanks to the Makefile